 This led some investors to speculatively purchase tulips, resulting in losses when prices fell back down.
+Despite Tulip Mania occurring centuries ago, it can still be used as a history lesson for current traders and investors.

-What Is Tulip Mania?
+What Was Tulip Mania?

 Tulip Mania was a speculative frenzy that erupted in Holland during the 17th century.
 The Dutch were newly independent of Spain and building themselves into prosperous traders.
 The mid-1600s was a period of wealth for them, as they benefited from rare imports brought through the Dutch East India Company.

-Interest in exotic items was at an all-time high, and collectors became fascinated with not just tulips but “broken” tulips.
+Interest in exotic items was at an all-time high, and collectors became fascinated with not just tulips, but “broken” tulips.
 These tulips came from bulbs and grew into striped or multicolored patterns.
 As demand grew, more companies began selling bulbs.

 But, is it really true?